-Images of people drinking alcohol are everywhere — on TV, in the movies, on billboards, in magazines.
+Images of people drinking alcohol are everywhere — on TV, in the movies, on billboards, in magazines, and on social media.
 However, it’s important to remember that alcohol is a drug and can cause serious health problems.
-Learn the facts about alcohol and keep yourself safe!
+Learn the facts about alcohol to help keep yourself safe.

 What is alcohol?

-The scientific terms for the alcohol that people drink are “ethyl alcohol” or “ethanol”.
+The scientific term for the alcohol that people drink is “ethyl alcohol” or “ethanol”.
 Alcohol is produced by a process called fermentation, and is found in beer, liquor, and wine.
 There are other types of alcohol as well, many of which can lead to severe sickness or even death.
-They’re found in cleaning products, rubbing alcohol, some medications, antifreeze, or in fuel, and are not for drinking.
+They’re found in cleaning products, rubbing alcohol, some medications, antifreeze, or in fuel, and are NOT for drinking.

 How much alcohol is in a drink?